agido/pageobject/index.md

 * [Download as PDF](/downloads/PageObjectTour.pdf) (download hosted on pageobject.org).

 ## Using PageObject
 The current version of PageObject is 0.2.0.
+This Version is available at maven central.

 Scala versions 2.10.x, 2.11.x and 2.12.x are supported.